-PSTN Lines Can Be Used with Either Stand Alone Phones or PBX Systems.
+PSTN and IP Lines Can Be Used with Either Stand Alone Phones or PBX Systems.

-Upgrade Your Business Lines at Any Time with Our Month to Month Plan.
+Upgrade Your Business Lines at Any Time with Our Month to Month Plans.

-BusinessCom does not contract its clients to old technology.
-Our Business PSTN plan is Month to Month and allows you to upgrade at any time.
+Our existing business PSTN plan is Month to Month and allows you to upgrade at any time.
 It offers a low access fee and some of the cheapest PSTN call rates available.